MOUNTAIN CREEK, NJ

 VERNON TRIPLE (BORVIG) - The only remaing lift from the Vernon Valley / Great Gorge era.
 This chair

-was built in 1981.
-In 1998 it was overhauled and recieved new com line masts on towers.
+recieving new com line masts on towers.

 GRANITE PEAK (DOPPELMAYR) - A fixed grip quad installed in 1998 on the old Great Gorge North secton, now